Homepage

 - 12:00 p.m. at the conclusion of the Lunch service

-To see other service locations and times near you, visit Child Nutrition Website, click ‘Summer Food Service Program’ -> ‘Locate a Site Near You’ for the most up-to-date service information.
+To see other service locations and times near you, visit Children's Nutition and Wellness Site, click ‘Summer Food Service Program’ -> ‘Locate a Site Near You’ for the most up-to-date service information.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.